OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 ## Introduction

 This is a workshop that will walk you through how to successfully create a fully functional web application using VBCS.
-Though the web application that we will be creating is relatively simple, the lab will walk you through many of the common features of VBCS that Developers often use.
+The  workshop will walk you through many of the common features of VBCS that Developers often use.
 Specifically, the workshop will cover:

 - Drag-and-Drop UI Design
 - REST API configuration